ThirupathiReddyPuchakayala/DESIGN-AND-IMPLEMENTATION-OF-1X3-ROUTER/README.md

   1. Designed a the block level structure for the Router.
   2. Implemented the RTL Design using Verilog HDL and verified using individual verilog testbenches.
   3. Synthesized and Implemented the design to generate a bit file and tested on FPGA.
-  4. Developed the class based verification environment and verified the 1x3 Router RTL model in system verilog using UVM Methodology.
-  5. Generated functional and code coverage for the RTL verification sign-off.# DESIGN-OF-3X1-ROUTER
+  4. Generated functional and code coverage for the RTL verification sign-off.# DESIGN-OF-3X1-ROUTER